muditmehta07/MICHELLE/README.md

 # Michelle — Your All-in-One Discord Companion

 ## ⚠ Note
-> This application has been discontinued and no longer active.
+> This application has been discontinued since 2023 and is no longer active.
-> Thank you to everyone that used this pet project!
+> Thank you to everyone for using this pet project!
 > Cheers 🥂

 ## ℹ Info